BushLife - Backpack Gear Load Out

 Snacks or Short Trips

 There are times when we are not looking to cook meals.
 Maybe it is a day hike or an outing to the hunt camp.
 In these cases, look for calorie-dense items.
-Some favourites here are a stick of salami, jerky, canned tuna, individually wrapped oatmeal cookies, nuts and any of the million iterations of bars out there.
+Some favourites here are a stick of salami, jerky, canned tuna, individually wrapped oatmeal cookies, nuts and any of the million iterations of calorie food bars out there.
 Admittedly, I always carry a Mr. Noodles as it is a great comfort food for the outdoors.
 Don’t forget to add some energy drink powders.

 Food and Survival